nopjne/DaisyDrive64/README.md

 Things that would be nice to have: \
     1. Patch support.
 Allow patches to be applied on the fly and save to a different save file. \
     2. EEPROM revisions.
 Allow past eeprom state to be retrievable.

 Most commercial roms run and save without issues, however there are still issues due to the missing Flash RAM support.
 There are only ~30 titles that need Flash Ram support, these games will play but will not save.
 As a bootstrap this project relied on the RPI Pico to do CIC emulation and Flash Emulation thanks to PicoCart64 by Konrad Beckmann https://github.com/kbeckmann/PicoCart64
-Please join the following discord to participate in the DaisyDrive64 development: https://discord.gg/2Gb3jWqqja
+Please join the PicoCart64 discord to participate in the DaisyDrive64 development: [https://discord.gg/2Gb3jWqqja](https://discord.gg/CGTjxkVr7P)
+There is a DaisyDrive64 subchannel.

 Known issues: \
     1. Games that use FlashRam as savetype do not save.
 (Refer here: http://micro-64.com/database/gamesave.shtml) \